arvelt/weather-python/README.md

 ---
 ### Basic usage:

-Weather-python is Japanese forecast cli tool.
+Weather-python is Japanese forecast script tool.
 Weather information is using the "livedoor 天気情報".

 1. Find the available city.
 You select state from
 47 prefectures.